domscript/ok_english/README.md

-# domscript.pro
+# ok.engilsh

-Welcome to the documentation for [domscript.pro](https://domscript.pro/), a website powered by [Next.js](https://nextjs.org/) and [React](https://react.dev/), and hosted on [Vercel](https://vercel.com/).
+Welcome to the documentation for [ok_english](https://ok_english/), a website powered by [Next.js](https://nextjs.org/) and [React](https://react.dev/), and hosted on [Vercel](https://vercel.com/).
 This site provides information that covers various topics related to web development, programming, and more.
 The site also utilizes TailwindCSS and PostCSS for styling, and Sandpack for bringing React code into the site.

 ## Site Overview

-The site is divided into several sections, including [Home](https://domscript.pro/), [Learn](https://domscript.pro/learn), [Links](https://domscript.pro/links/help), [About](https://domscript.pro/about/team), and [Blog](https://domscript.pro/blog).
-The [Home](https://domscript.pro/) section provides a brief introduction to the site and its purpose.
-The [Learn](https://domscript.pro/learn) section contains a variety of information that covers different topics related to web development and programming.
-The [Links](https://domscript.pro/links/help) section contains a list of helpful resources related to web development and programming.
-The [About](https://domscript.pro/about/team) section provides information about the site and its creators.
-The [Blog](https://domscript.pro/blog) section contains articles on various topics related to web development, programming, and more.

 ## Getting started

 ### Installation

-1. `cd domscript.pro` to go into the project root
+1. `cd ok_english` to go into the project root
 2. `yarn` to install the website's npm dependencies

 ### Running locally